Chocolate dipped apples are a fun and easy make at home treat for any time of year, but they’re especially popular at Halloween.

 Gently move them around in the bowls to get an even decorative coating.

-Place on a sheet of waxed paper or a cool surface to set.
+Place the dipped apples on a sheet of waxed paper or a cool surface to set.
+You can line a baking sheet with parchment paper for this job.

 And remember, stick to chocolate candy if anyone for whom you’re making these treats has an allergy to nuts.